 The History of Rogue Credit Union

-In 1956 the average American was making around $2.14 an hour, they could purchase a Ford automobile for under $1,800 and gas was $0.20 a gallon.
+The average American was making around $2.14 an hour.
+He could purchase a Ford automobile for under $1,800 and gas was $0.20 a gallon.
 Bread was $0.19 a loaf and milk was going for about $1.00 a gallon.
 A share in Rogue Credit Union was only $0.25.
-A pretty good return on your investment don’t you think?
+A pretty good return on your investment.

-Though the late 1950’s were exciting times for America, financial services were not easily available.
-The lack of financial services brought together a group of 10 teachers in Southern Oregon to find a way to help each other.
-By forming a financial cooperative, owned and operated by a group of individuals for their mutual benefit, they were able to ensure that they had access to fairly priced credit and a safe place for their investments.
+The late 1950's were exciting times for America, financial services were not easily available.
+The lack of financial services brought together a group of 10 teachers in Southern Oregon to find a way to help one another.
+By forming a financial cooperative, owned and operated by a group of individuals for their mutual benefit, they were able to ensure access to fairly priced credit and a safe place for their investments.
 Membership was open to public school employees who worked in Jackson County, employees of the Credit Union, members of their immediate families, and organizations to which these persons belonged.

-In 2012, the credit union purchased and assumed the Oregon operations of Chetco Federal Credit Union from the National Credit Union Administration.
-This resulted in the addition of Curry, Coos and Del Norte counties to our charter area and five full service branches from Brookings to Bandon.
-Once combined the credit union served over 71,000 members in 5 Oregon counties and one California County with assets of $809 million.
+The credit union purchased and assumed the Oregon operations of Chetco Federal Credit Union from the National Credit Union Administration.
+This resulted in the addition of Curry, Coos and Del Norte counties to our charter area and five full-service branches from Brookings to Bandon.
+Once combined, the credit union served over 71,000 members in 5 Oregon counties and one California County with assets of $809 million.